hanshiyi/hanshiyi.github.io/index.md

 ---

 I am a Senior Researcher at Google DeepMind, specializing in multimodal machine learning with a primary focus on audio, post-training, and reinforcement learning.
-I contributed to the development and delivery of the Gemini 2.5 series, advancing state-of-the-art audio generation.
+I am a core contributor to the development and delivery of the Gemini 2.5 series, advancing state-of-the-art audio generation.

 ### Research Interests